 It was just supposed to be a cup of coffee.
-Two professors, one an ecologist the other a conservation biologist, discussing the effects the palm oil industry was having on the orangutan population in Southeast Asia.
+Two professors, one an ecologist and the other a conservation biologist, discussed the effects the palm oil industry was having on the orangutan population in Southeast Asia.
 The two agreed; studying animals in the tropics is a very difficult task, one that takes a lot of time and financial resources.
 That got them thinking; what if there was a different better way to study their subjects?

 “At first, in 2011, people were a little hesitant.
 Even our colleagues were like ‘Why are these guys flying drones?
 They like flying or something.
 It will probably not lead to anything.’
 Then as we started to show more results, people started paying more attention to it,” Dr. Wich said.
-Now, the non profit has over a dozen crew members based around the world.
+Now, the nonprofit has over a dozen crew members based around the world.
 Dr. Wich says they have between 10 and 30 projects going on at all times.

 With the addition of easy to use 3DR and DJI products, learning to fly is easy.
 The trickier part is teaching others how to use the data they’ve collected.
-“Both Lian Pin and myself are trying to bring that bring that drone teaching to our universities.
-Where we both train students now to not only use drones but also to really focus on what do you do with the data.”
+“Both Lian Pin and myself are trying to bring that drone teaching to our universities.
+Where we both train students now to not only use drones but also to really focus on what you do with the data.”
 Universities, Zoos, and research foundations support the nonprofit, using the data they collect to study primates, cetaceans, deforestation, and more.

-Their mission is to help developing tropics use UAV’s for conservation and help raise public awareness of conservation challenges.
+Their mission is to help developing tropics use UAVs for conservation and help raise public awareness of conservation challenges.
 Sharing footage with locals is one way of doing that.
 “It’s really amazing to show the footage of the forests that are next door to their villages and to try and give them an appreciation for those forests from that point of view and show them that those are the areas that the animals are from a different angle.
 I think by visualizing sort of forests in a different way we can also make it more attractive for them to protect those areas.”
 The professors’ overarching goal is to inspire other scientists to adapt emerging technologies for conservation.
 “I think one of the things I really like about working with drones is that it brings an animal behavior biologist like myself in contact with people from different fields.
-Because of the drones I work with engineers, because of the data we need to analyze I work with people from computer vision and astrophysics that all help with this.
+Because of the drones, I work with engineers, and because of the data, we need to analyze I work with people from computer vision and astrophysics that all help with this.
 So it’s really nice to see a tool, what a drone basically is, lead to very interesting scientific collaborations that will hopefully do good for the world.”
 For more information, visit conservationdrones.org.

 Follow AirVūz News for the latest updates in the drone community.